 How to lighten up the dish:

 This is a relatively healthy dish, aside from the mayonnaise.
 To make it a little healthier, use light mayonnaise.
 Instead of full-fat sour cream, go with light sour cream.
 Or use yogurt.
-Choose pasta with more nutritional value such as protein added, vegetable base, or high fiber pastas.
+Choose pasta with more nutritional value, such as protein added, vegetable base, or high fiber pasta.
 There is a plethora of varieties to choose from.

 How to store :